 Toshiba recommends the use of a fuse in the power supply to cope with such a secondary destruction.

-(5) Metal Parts
+(5) FIN

-The metal parts on the rear surface of the TB6643KQ help release the IC heat.
-Attaching a heatsink to these metal parts can lower the power dissipation of the TB6643KQ.
-Therefore, the heat protection must be considered when designing the board layout.

-Also, these metals are electrically connected to the rear surface of the TB6643KQ; thus they must be insulated or shorted to GND.
+FIN plays a role as a heatsink.
+The heat protection must be considered when designing the board layout.
+(FIN is electrically connected to the rear surface of the chip; thus must be insulated or shorted to GND.)